 Last Friday we drove our rental car about 45 minutes from Orange Beach, Alabama to Pensacola Florida to visit the National Museum of Naval Aviation.
 The museum is located on Naval Air Station Pensacola, the home of the Blue Angels.
 We were sorry to miss the Homecoming Show of the Blue Angels by only a few days.

-The main floor of the museum inlcudes a reduced-size replica of an aircraft carrier flight deck, to show how small a space pilots have to takeoff and land, sometimes at night in rough waters.
+The main floor of the museum inlcudes a reduced-size replica of an aircraft carrier flight deck, to show how small an area Navy pilots, including our friend Chris from Lafayette, have to takeoff and land, sometimes at night in rough waters.
 Impressive!

 The museum auditorium was being used for a retirement ceremony of a senior officer.
 Sailors, officers, friends, a color guard and a miliary band were gathering to honor his service.